Player paid MBS dealers to spin roulette wheel to land on his favourite numbers, gets jail

 The punter agreed to pay two dealers "tips" in exchange for spinning the roulette wheel in his favour.

-SINGAPORE: After getting to know a dealer at the Marina Bay Sands casino he frequented, a punter suggested giving her tips when she managed to spin the roulette wheel in his favour.
+SINGAPORE: After getting to know a dealer at the Marina Bay Sands casino he frequented, a punter suggested giving her tips if she managed to spin the roulette wheel in his favour.

 As a result, he won S$2,330 (US$1,700) from 174 games under the dealer.